 |If there's something to nag about in using the old verb-interface, it's the fact that the screen aspect ratio is then switched to original 4:3 view.|

 In Maniac Mansion a guy named Dave lead two other kids to the mansion in order to save his girlfriend from the clutches of Dr Fred, who himself was in the clutches of an evil Purple Meteor.
 In Day of the Tentacle Dr Fred's creation, also seen in the first game, Purple Tentacle mutates and begins plotting world domination.
 A much more mellow Green Tentacle asks help from Bernard in order to stop the evil Purple.
 This leads Bernard, Hoagie and Laverne into the mansion, where they make a time jump and end up solving the case in three different time zones: 200 years in the past, 200 years in the future and in the present day.
 And if you haven't played Maniac Mansion before, DotT Remastered includes it as well, just like the original did.
 You just need to find a computer from Ed's room and start cracking away.

 |Typical, depressing motel room|

-A great testament on how well the game has endured time really is the fact, that the gameplay itself hasn't been changed at all.
-Not even the new radial UI alters things in anyway.
+A great testament to how well the game has endured time really is the fact, that the gameplay itself hasn't been changed at all.
+Not even the new radial UI alters things in any way.
 All the actions, necessary and unnecessary alike, are presented in both forms of UI.
 All the puzzles are just as they were back in the day.
-All the dialogs as well.
+All the dialogues as well.
 In short, it still is the same game, even under all the polish.